nyraa/moodle-calendar/README.md

 ## Troubleshooting
 You can set interval of error notification sent to your email in trigger settings.
 GAS will send error notification to your email if any error occured.

-## Summary of failures for Google Apps Script: Moodle Calendar
-This error may be sent to your email if any error occured.

 ### Exception: Address unavailable...
 ### Exception: Request failed returned code 503...
 - Excpetion occured when fetching data from Moodle, may be caused by Moodle exception or connection issue.
 Ignore if not occured continuously.